California says outdoor youth sports can resume in some counties

+The new guidance clears the way for sports like baseball, softball, gymnastics and cheerleading to resume Feb.
+26 for at least 27 counties, including places that are in the most restrictive tier of the state's virus designations.

-High contact sports like football, basketball and rugby, can resume if all players 13 and older get tested once per week.
-That testing requirement also applies to coaches.
+High-contact outdoor sports like football, basketball and rugby can also resume under that standard, but only if all coaches and players 13 and older get tested once a week.
+Test results must be available within 24 hours of competition.

 California says outdoor youth sports can resume in some counties